-Lisa Tucker-Kellogg moved to the Duke-NUS Graduate Medical School in 2014, to join the Centre for Computational Biology and the Programme in Cancer and Stem Cell Biology.
-Previously she was an independent postdoctoral fellow at the Mechanobiology Institute and a recipient of the Lee Kuan Yew Postdoctoral Fellowship at the NUS School of Computing.
-She completed her PhD in computational structural biology at MIT under Tomas Lozano-Perez, Carl Pabo, and Bruce Tidor.
+Lisa Tucker-Kellogg is a faculty member in Cancer and Stem Cell Biology (CSCB) and at the Centre for Computational Biology (CCB) at Duke-NUS Medical School, which is affiliated with the National University of Singapore and Duke University.
+She trained in systems biology with a Lee Kuan Yew Postdoctoral Fellowship at NUS after completing her PhD at MIT in computational structural biology under Tomas Lozano-Perez, Carl Pabo, and Bruce Tidor.
 She completed her Bachelor's degree in Math and Computer Science

 Narendra Suhas JAGANNATHAN | firstname.lastname@example.org

 Suhas is a postdoctoral fellow in the lab, coming from the Singapore-MIT Alliance - Computational and systems biology programme.
 He is working primarily on Markov model analysis of cancer cell phenotype transitions, and he has also worked on metabolomic network modeling, and on development of hybrid methods of computational modeling.

 Jannah is a doctoral student studying muscle regeneration, iron, oxidative stress and immune response in a mouse model of pressure ulcers, as well as ways to improve wound healing.
 She has also studied the panniculus carnosus muscle, its protective function and its role in pressure ulcer recurrence.